whyyorlantaken/Comp-Physics-2-Coursework/midterm/atramenta/README.md

   --frames 100
 ```

-The output will look like this:
+The output will be (the ASCII art looks better in a terminal):
 ```sh
 =========================================================
     ▗▄▖    ■   ▄▄▄ ▗▞▀▜▌▄▄▄▄  ▗▞▀▚▖▄▄▄▄    ■   ▗▞▀▜▌